gravitational/teleport/rfd/0XYZ-nested-accesslists.md

 - `manager` from `acl-c` as it includes members of `acl-a`
 - `auditor` and `reviewer` from `acl-b` as it includes members of `acl-c`, who also include members of `acl-a`

+# Future considerations

+Further development of membership reviews should be considered to expand reviews to include members of nested lists and to include information in the UI that nested may need to be separately reviewed